sidharth-dimri/Asian-Foreign-IAT-Analysis/README.md

 I have linked the datasets that I used below:

-NOTE: All data used for this research comes from Project Implicit, and by downloading these or any other datasets, you agree to follow their terms of use below
+NOTE: All data used for this research comes from Project Implicit, and by downloading these or any other datasets, you agree to follow their terms of use:
 _"By downloading and/or otherwise obtaining this data, you are agreeing to use and retain this data for strictly non-commercial research purposes, and affirm that you will not attempt to identify or re-identify individuals or groups of individuals from this data."_

 [2019 dataset](https://osf.io/qhtca)